isiahmeadows/mithril.js/design/components.md

     - This gets the render type.
 For the DOM renderer, it returns `"dom"`, and for the static renderer, it returns `"static"`.
 Other renderers are encouraged to return their own values for these.

 - Set component ref: `info.ref = ref`
-    - This may be called at any point in time, but only the latest value set before `info.whenReady` callbacks are invoked is used as the argument to them.
+    - This may be called at any point in time, but `info.whenReady` callbacks are just invoked as `callback(info.ref)` where `info` is the parent `info` for that callback.
     - The initial `ref` is `undefined`, and previous refs are persisted.
 It can also be set to any value.
     - This is different from React's `useImperativeHandle` in that it lets you set the ref at any time.